 Research reveals that at midlife, BMI doesn’t reflect health risk, body composition does.
 We can try to lose weight but what are we actually losing?
 Isn’t it better to focus on a healthy lifestyle and improving body composition?
 You can be thin but have high abdominal fat and low muscle and be at a higher weight with more muscle and less abdominal fat.

 Like it did for me, making changes may result in weight loss if that’s what the body wants.
 Either way, any weight loss is likely to be slow, which is beneficial.
 That’s because not all weight loss is created equal.

-For example, in one study with middle-aged, sedentary men and women, some restricted calories, another group restricted calories with exercised, and the final group only exercised.
+For example, in one study with middle-aged, sedentary men and women, some restricted calories, another group restricted calories with exercise, and the final group only exercised.
 After losing the same amount of weight, the individuals in the exercise-only group did not lose lean body mass.